First United Methodist Church of Chicago

-First United Methodist Church at the Chicago Temple is a church located at the base and in the top floors of the Chicago Temple Building, a skyscraper in Chicago, Illinois.
+First United Methodist Church at the Chicago Temple is a Methodist church located at the base and in the top floors of the Chicago Temple Building, a skyscraper in Chicago, Illinois.
 The top of the building is at a height of 568 ft.
+It is affiliated with the United Methodist Church.

 History

 The congregation was founded in 1831 and built a log cabin on the north bank of the Chicago River in 1834.
 In 1838, it moved the cabin across the river to the corner of Washington and Clark Streets.
 The current structure was completed after a debate within the congregation whether the church should remain in central Chicago or sell its valuable property and relocate to the growing suburban areas.

 Chicago Temple Building

 The Chicago Temple Building is a 568 ft tall skyscraper church located at 77 W. Washington Street in Chicago, Illinois, United States.
 It is home to the congregation of the First United Methodist Church of Chicago.
 It was completed in 1924 and has 23 floors dedicated to religious and office use.
 It is by one measure the tallest church building in the world based on the distance from the church's street level entrance to the top of the church's spire or steeple.
-Although by stipulating that a church building's usage be entirely or almost entirely devoted to religious purposes, then, by that standard, Barcelona’s Sagrada Familia is the tallest church in the world.
+Although by stipulating that a church building's usage be entirely or almost entirely devoted to religious purposes, then, by that standard, Barcelona’s Sagrada Família is the tallest church in the world.

 It was the tallest building in Chicago from 1924 until 1930, when it was surpassed by the Chicago Board of Trade Building.
 This claim included the height of the steeple to maintain the title over the 35 East Wacker Building which opened in 1927.

 The building is constructed on a steel frame faced with limestone and is designed in the neo-Gothic style by the firm of Holabird & Roche.
 During planning and construction, the building was called City Temple, however by the time of completion, the name was changed to Chicago Temple.